ukparliament/ontologies/procedure/meta/queries/instrument-types/legislative-reform-orders/index.md

 ## Committees

 Legislative reform orders are not considered by the usual statutory instrument committees in each House.
-Instead they're considered by the [Delegated Powers and Regulatory Reform Committee](https://committees.parliament.uk/committee/173/delegated-powers-and-regulatory-reform-committee/) in the House of Lords and the [Business, Energy and Industrial Strategy Committee](https://committees.parliament.uk/committee/365/business-energy-and-industrial-strategy-committee/) in the Commons (until 2021 they were considered by the [Regulatory Reform Committee](https://committees.parliament.uk/committee/131/regulatory-reform)).
+Instead they're considered by the [Delegated Powers and Regulatory Reform Committee](https://committees.parliament.uk/committee/173/delegated-powers-and-regulatory-reform-committee/) in the House of Lords and the Business and Trade Committee in the Commons.
+From 2021 - 2023 orders in the Commons were considered by the [Business, Energy and Industrial Strategy Committee](https://committees.parliament.uk/committee/365/business-energy-and-industrial-strategy-committee/) and until 2021 they were considered by the [Regulatory Reform Committee](https://committees.parliament.uk/committee/131/regulatory-reform)).

 Committees are considering two aspects of the order: